 - In a large bowl, combine the flour, wheat germ, baking soda and salt.
 In another bowl, whisk the eggs, buttermilk and oil.
 Stir into dry ingredients just until blended.

-- Pour batter by 1/4 cupfuls onto a hot griddle coated with cooking spray; turn when bubbles form on top.
-Cook until the second side is golden brown.
+- Pour batter by 1/4 cupfuls onto a hot griddle coated with cooking spray; turn when bubbles form on top of pancakes.
+Cook until second side is golden brown.
 Yield: 20 pancakes.